 9. Create a plan for out-of-stock products.

-eCommerce brands have been plagued with supply chain issues since COVID-19 first emerged.
-Make a plan now for how your ad strategy will change should your top-performing products go out of stock at any point in the shopping season (but especially early on).
+eCommerce brands have been plagued with supply chain issues since 2020.
+Though many businesses are now dealing with an overabundance of product, you should still make a plan for how your ad strategy will change should your top-performing products go out of stock at any point in the shopping season (but especially early on).

 Some strategies you might consider: